The-Marcy-Lab-School/se-unit-8/lesson-2-working-with-state/practice/exercises.md

 ```

 7. Build a simple ToDo list application using React.
-Your ToDo list does not need to have persistence.
 You should have the ability to:

   * Display a list of ToDos
   * Add a new item to the list
   * Remove an item from the list
   * Update an item in the list

-You may choose to add any other features if you like, and may also choose whether to use `useState` or `useReducer`
+You may choose to add any other features if you like, and may also choose whether to use `useState` or `useReducer`.
+For extra credit, build persistence into your app by using the [Local Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).